 When a stroke occurs, parts of the brain are no longer supplied with enough blood.
 In the worst cases, this can irreversibly damage the affected brain regions.
 Therefore, a stroke requires a rapid response, even on holiday.
 Call the emergency services immediately and seek medical treatment.
-But even following emergency treatment, the correct ongoing care and treatment for a stroke is crucial to prevent any subsequent damage, or at least minimise it.
+But even following emergency treatment, the correct ongoing care and treatment for a stroke is crucial to prevent any subsequent damage, or at least minimize it.

 - Paralysis on one side of the body or weakness in the arms and legs